Updated: Mavericks hang on to beat Harvard, advance to regional final

 Reggie Lutz made it 2-0 with a power-play goal at 17:46, ripping home a one-timer on a perfect no-look pass from Hirose.
 The Mavericks led 2-0 at the first intermission.

-Brendan Furry extended the lead to 3-0 at 2:06 of the second, and the Mavericks had a prime opportunity to make it 4-0 midway through the period when Julian Napravnik got a penalty shot.
+Brendan Furry extended the lead to 3-0 at 2:06 of the second, and the Mavericks had a prime opportunity to make it 4-0 midway through the period when Julian Napravnik was given a penalty shot.

 Napravnik's shot was stopped, and the game seemed to flip.